penjoe/mc-exercise/FUBAR.md

 a dog named blue is a chawienie

 My puppy's name is Frankie.
+He is a schnauzer.